renchizhhhh/Walk-along-Spot/README.md

 ## Contact

-For any questions or further information, please contact [Author's Name] at [Author's Email].
+For any questions or further information, please leave an issue and I will try to help!
+This will help people facing the same questions in the future.

 ---